Whitecat18/Mavoc/README.md

 ### What is the Different between SSH-Kench and Python-Exin ?

-* SSH-Kench is more stable , even when you disconnect from server on the attacker side and reopen the server with same config means , the payload can connect again.
+* SSH-Kench is more stable , even when you disconnect or shut the server,and start the server with same settings means, the victim can connect again.
-* SSH-Kench is Well Suited to do Large Attacks and Good at stability connection.
+* SSH-Kench is Well Suited to do Large Attacks and Good at stable connection.
 * Python-Exin is an Powershell Payload prompter that alters the pre-payload (ie) Modifies it .
 When pasting the prompt payload script on .ps console will leads to get the reverse shell.
 * Python-Exin is not Good for Stability and cant be used for large tasks and attack process .
 * Python-Exin is an Older Version of Villain tool .
 Which i used to modify and keep it for my personal use .
 Now i am adding to the Tool .